 Emory University Hospital Clinical Decision Unit (EUH CDU)

-The medical director of the EUH CDU is Dr. Michael Ross.
+The medical director of the EUH CDU is Dr. George Hughes.
 Emory University Hospital’s 8-bed CDU is adjacent to the emergency department.
-This unit is staffed 24/7 with an attending emergency physician and associate provider.
-Commonly observed conditions in this unit include chest pain (41%), dehydration (8%), transient ischemic attack (7%), syncope (6%), abdominal pain (6%), and heart failure (3%).
-As a tertiary care university hospital, the CDU has a wide array of diagnostic testing to support protocol driven care of these patients – including cardiac stress imaging (nuclear, echo, MRI), echocardiography, coronary CTA, MRI / MRA brain and vascular imaging.
+Commonly observed conditions in this unit include chest pain (24%), transient ischemic attack (8%), abdominal pain (7%), syncope (6%), dehydration (5%) and heart failure (3%).

 Grady Memorial Hospital Clinical Decision Unit

-The Medical Director of the Grady Memorial Hospital CDU is Matt Wheatley.
+The Medical Director of the Grady Memorial Hospital CDU is Dr. Matt Wheatley.